JLDHarold/JLDHarold/README.md

 - BSc in Computational and Applied Mathematics with Distinction from the University of the Witwatersrand.
 - Currently pursuing Honours in Big Data Analytics.

-I work on web development (clean, responsive, minimal designs), optimisation, data-driven projects and academic and applied problem-solving.<br>My current focus is on full-stack web projects through Amicis Innovations, where I am expanding my skills in data analytics and scalable systems.<br>Tech & Tools: Java, JavaScript, Python, HTML, CSS, Git, GitHub, Supabase<br>I enjoy building things that are simple, efficient, and purposeful.
+I work on web development (clean, responsive, minimal designs), optimisation, data-driven projects and academic and applied problem-solving.<br>My current focus is on full-stack web projects through Amicis Innovations, where I am expanding my skills in data analytics and scalable systems.

+I enjoy building things that are simple, efficient, and purposeful.

 ## 🌐 Socials: